yingweiwo

 Mechanism of Action

-EXPL THER 1-Octanol (an 8-C alcohol currently used as a food-flavoring agent) is known to inhibit tremor in essential tremor (ET) animal models at a much lower dose than ethyl alcohol.
-The /study/ conducted a randomized, placebo-controlled pilot trial of a single oral dose of 1 mg/kg of 1-octanol in 12 patients with ET.
-No significant side effects or signs of intoxication were observed.
-1-Octanol significantly decreased tremor amplitude for up to 90 minutes.
-The results suggest 1-octanol as a well-tolerated and safe potential treatment for ET.
+EXPL THER 1-Octanol (an octane alcohol currently used as a food flavoring agent) is known to inhibit tremor at doses far lower than ethanol in animal models of essential tremor (ET).
+This study conducted a preliminary, randomized, placebo-controlled trial in 12 ET patients with a single oral dose of 1 mg/kg of 1-octanol.
+No significant side effects or signs of toxicity were observed.
+1-Octanol significantly reduced tremor amplitude, with the effect lasting up to 90 minutes.
+These results indicate that 1-octanol is a well-tolerated and safe potential treatment for ET.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.